kishnendu/Data-Science-Projects/README.md

     - **Technologies Used:** The notebooks uses Descision Tree Regressor and Random Forest Regressor
     - **Results:** The Decision Tree Regresor performed well on the test dataset with an accuracy of 96%
 7. [Medical Cost Prediction](https://github.com/kishnendu/Data-Science-Projects/tree/main/Medical%20Cost%20Prediction)
-    - **Description:**The project predicts the medical treatment cost by analysing the patients age, gender, bmi, smoking habits etc.
+    - **Description:** The project predicts the medical treatment cost by analysing the patients age, gender, bmi, smoking habits etc.
-    - **Technologies Used:**The notebooks uses Linear and Polynomial Regression, Decision Tree and Random Forest Regressor
+    - **Technologies Used:** The notebooks uses Linear and Polynomial Regression, Decision Tree and Random Forest Regressor.
-    - **Results:**The Decision Tree Regressor and Random Forest Regressor performed well
+    - **Results:** The Decision Tree Regressor and Random Forest Regressor performed well.